Inexorable-Fate/mpc_projects/public/projects/en/Ages Unwound.md

     - 236 Uneven Acceleration

 **2025-10-17:**
-  - Added errata pack of the above 16 cards with fonts matching the original printing.
+  - Added errata pack of the above 16 cards with Times Roman font matching the original printing.